PhilipQuirke/SkyCombAnalystHelp/SizeCategory.md

 ## Overview
 The size of animals detected by SkyComb are measured in square-centimeters (cm2) as measured from above looking straight down.

 ## Size Categories
 The size data is categorised into 8 size categories to make it easier to understand.
 The size categories are named using the "t-shirt sizes" scale: XXS, XS, S, M, L, XL, XXL.
-Each size category has an associated from / to range in cm2 as shown here:
+Each size category has an associated from / to range in cm2 as shown below at right:

 ![Animal Sizes](./Static/AnimalSizes.png?raw=true "Animal Sizes")